What is fatigue?

 In an aircraft emergency, the priority is to put your own oxygen mask on first before helping others.
 NHS services can only be safely delivered by paying attention to the same principle.

 Patients are always best‐served by NHS staff functioning at their optimal level.
-A doctor or nurse who has worked a 12 hour shift without a break is far from at their best, yet this practice is widely prevalent in today's NHS.
+A healthcare professional who has worked a 12 hour shift without a break is far from at their best, yet this practice is widely prevalent in today's NHS.

 When we have been awake for 16–18 hours, our reaction times are similar as when blood alcohol levels are at the legal drink/drive limit.
 We process information more slowly; we adapt to new challenges less quickly.
 We make riskier decisions and, critically, our insight into how much fatigue affects us is also impaired.
 Errors in care and judgement become more likely.